 - As a reseller, brands will sell to many other customers that are your potential competitors

 - As a reseller, your supplier will typically run out of inventory during high-demand seasons, like the fourth quarter

 - As a reseller, even if you have a sophisticated method for product evaluation, your main difficulty is usually procuring enough product to avoid expensive stockouts

 - As the manufacturer of your own products, you usually can scale up to purchase whatever amount you want, so instead of worrying about whether your supplier will give you enough product, your main concern will be figuring out ways to sell more product so that you can put in a purchase order for more

 - As the manufacturer of your own product, you typically have much more control over product pricing and brand positioning

-It turns out, both approaches can work.
-We work with resellers who gross over $50 million per year.
+Yes, manufacturing your own products has several advantages.
+But as it turns out, both approaches can work.
+In fact, we work with resellers who gross over $50 million per year.

-We also work with Brands (manufacturers) and distributors who sell up to $30 million per year.
+We also work with brands (manufacturers) and distributors that sell up to $30 million per year.
 As you will see, a strong case can be made for either method.

 Now, let us change gears a little: No matter whether you choose to resell someone else’s products, or you choose to find products to manufacture under your own brands, you will need to establish some criteria for determining good products to sell on Amazon.